 Minor attracted people

-Pedophiles and other MAPs also have a concept of pride, which they, like others, have adapted to suit their community's needs.
-Due to privacy concerns surrounding offline activism, expressions of MAP pride mainly take the form of online posts.
-MAP pride posts may encourage self-acceptance or use one of many symbols representing the MAP movement.
-Since MAPs typically face extreme stigma from a misinformed society, these posts can serve as a much-needed respite.
+Pedophiles and other MAPs (not to be confused with abusers) also have a concept of pride, which they have adapted to suit their community's needs.
+Due to the privacy risks of offline activism, expressions of MAP pride mainly take the form of online posts.
+These posts may encourage self-acceptance or use one of many symbols representing the MAP movement.
+Since MAPs typically face extreme societal stigma due to misinformation, these posts serve as a much-needed respite (especially for young MAPs).

 Of course, MAP pride isn't just limited to feel-good posts.
 MAP pride artwork is also common, thanks to a surprisingly extensive network of artists, designers, and other content creators in the MAP community.
 MAP bloggers also create long-form pride-related content, often sharing their stories to help others feel less alone.
 Other MAPs choose to accept the risk and engage in offline activism, spreading posters, stickers, and other media with information about and resources for MAPs.